Honolulu and Oahu Feature

 - Fodor's Choice

-Top Experiences in Oahu
+Top Things to Do in Honolulu and Oahu

 Kailua is the beach you came to Hawaii for—and the reason why many have never left.
 This popular stretch of white, sandy beach on Oahu's windward side is wide and inviting, with several small offshore islands perfect for exploring on kayaks.
 The waves are gentle and forgiving, and the beach is within walking distance of small convenience stores and friendly eateries.